PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search: Experiments

-\myparagraph{Comparison of Different Density Functions and Values of $k$} In \Cref{fig:ari_vs_time}, we show the runtime vs.\ ARI of different density functions and values of $k$.
+In \Cref{fig:ari_vs_time}, we show the runtime vs.\ ARI of different density functions and values of $k$.
 We see that the \texttt{kth} density function is the most robust and achieves the highest ARI score on most datasets.
-We also observe that using $k=16$ provides a good trade-off between quality and time.
+We also observe that using $k=16$ provides a good trade-off between quality and time. \texttt{exp-sum}, \texttt{sum}, and \texttt{sum-exp} are other density functions in \framework, which are combinations of the distances to the $k$-nearest neighbors.
+We describe them in our full paper.

-\myparagraph{Comparison of Different Graph Indices} We can easily swap in different graph indices into our framework and compare the results.
+We can easily swap in different graph indices into our framework and compare the results.
 In \Cref{fig:different_graphs}, we show a Pareto frontier of the clustering quality vs.\ runtime on \datasetname{ImageNet} for each of the following different graph indices: \algname{Vamana}~\cite{jayaram2019diskann}, \algname{pyNNDescent}~\cite{pynndescent}, and \algname{HCNNG}~\cite{munoz2019hcnng}.
 The Pareto frontier comprises points that are non-dominated, meaning no point on the frontier can be improved in quality without worsening time and vice versa.
 In other words, the curve we plot represents the optimal trade-off in the parameter space between clustering time and quality.